-Featured in CEOWORLD Magazine online (boasting a reach of more than 12.4+ million page views), this piece was written in collaboration with renowned industry changemaker and G&B Digital Management Founder/CEO Kyle Hjelmeseth.
+Featured in CEOWORLD Magazine online (boasting a reach of more than 12.4+ million page views), this piece was developed and written in collaboration with G&B Digital Management Founder/CEO Kyle Hjelmeseth.

 “Fake it ‘til you make it” – an adaptation from Aristotelian thinking – has become an inescapable part of modern business culture.
 The idea is that, by imitating the appearance of confidence or competence, you will eventually embody those characteristics.
 For many entrepreneurs and business owners, this is a motto from which they muster the strength and confidence necessary for prosperity.
 Success, we believe, requires unwavering expertise in our craft.
 Customers, clients, and competitors alike need to perceive that we know every part of our profession inside and out, making mistakes less likely and perfection all-but-guaranteed.

 The problem?
 It doesn’t work.
 In fact, Time published an article just this past spring detailing how such an approach can actually lead to increasing feelings of self-doubt and an even greater sense of “imposter syndrome” – the internalized fear of being exposed as a fraud in our profession.
 Plus, it’s just bad business, setting up customers (and yourself) for failure when you both realize you’re only human, capable of making mistakes even in the best of circumstances.
 Don’t get me wrong, there’s nothing wrong with claiming quality and top-level skill… but perfection?
 We aren’t robots (yet).